Iceland Hot Springs: How To Visit The Newest & Best Pools

 Address: Deildartunguhver, 320 Reykholt

-Krauma Natural Geothermal Baths is situated close to Reykjavik, about an hour’s drive away.
+Krauma Natural Geothermal Baths are situated close to Reykjavik, about an hour’s drive away.
 Known for its relaxing and calm atmosphere, the spa offers six different hot spring baths, with an Icelandic farm-to-table restaurant and relaxation spaces throughout the property.
 All of the waters are sourced straight from Deildartunguhver, Europe’s most powerful hot spring.

 Bjorbodin Beer Spa